steverozen/DBSverify/README.md

 germline SNP next to a somatic single base mutation.

-The main function is *Read_DBS_VCF_and_BAMs_to_verify_DBSs* if you have already called DBSs.
-If you have a variants caller that does not call DBSs you can combine adjacent SBSs as candidate DBSs and then verify the candidate DBSs using *Read_SBS_VCF_and_BAMs_to_verify_DBSs*.
+The main function is *Read_DBS_VCF_and_BAMs_to_verify_DBSs* if you have a VCF with already-called DBSs.
+If you have a variant caller that does not call DBSs you can use *Read_SBS_VCF_and_BAMs_to_verify_DBSs* to combine adjacent SBSs to be analyzed as DBSs.

 To install

-remotes::install_github("steverozen/DBSverify", ref = "master")
+remotes::install_github("steverozen/DBSverify")